 But it is possible to get through these feelings, however impossible it feels.
 I know that I function best when I have someone to do things with, so I’ve started to go for walks with my mum rather than trying to do it alone, which still feels daunting.
 Progress, however small, is still progress.

 I signed up to Headspace Plus to try a new way of confronting my feelings.
 (Headspace is also offering a free year of plus membership to people who are unemployed or on furlough due to the pandemic in the UK and USA, details of which can be found at the bottom of this page.)
-Move Mode is like being with someone while out walking, who motivates you to keep going.
-A voice speaks in your ear as you move, grounding you to the moment, helping anxious thoughts not to spiral.
 It gives me something to focus on instead of worrying about being alone, or feeling the invisible eyes of strangers.
 Meditations for frustration and restlessness act in a similar way.
 In the times when I feel unable to help myself, there’s someone in my ear telling me what to do.
-I am finding a much needed balance to emotions in my brain, by learning how to regulate breathing when it becomes accelerated, and discovering how to allow negative thoughts to coexist with positive ones, rather than trying to drown them out (or being drowned by them.)
+I am finding a much needed balance to emotions in my brain by learning how to regulate breathing when it becomes accelerated, and discovering how to allow negative thoughts to coexist with positive ones, rather than trying to drown them out (or being drowned by them.)

 When I think about how much our lifestyles have upturned since lockdown began and the changes that have yet to come in our return to normality, I am fearful but hopeful.
 I remember the times when people in my life have helped me when I hadn’t wanted to help myself: my pharmacist father sharing medical notes on depression, my university mentor researching resources for me when I couldn’t do it for myself, a girl I met at work who shared a meditation to help with insomnia.
 These notes are folded away inside an old diary I keep in the drawer of my bedside table.
 I look at them on the occasions when I need the strength to remember how far I’ve come since those moments in 2017, that the kindness of people who have been in and out of my life has helped, and that however stuck I’m feeling in a particular moment, things can and will change.